Patsy Torres: Early life and career beginnings (1957–1982)

 Patricia Donita Torres was born in San Antonio, Texas to Williado and Patricia Torres.
 The family lived in a poor barrio of San Antonio.
-Her role model was her beloved grandfather, Dr. William Torres, whom she hoped to emulate by becoming a physician.
-How she got into music is one of those serendipitous stories that only look logical in retrospect.
-Seeing her little sister — who played the saxophone — get out of class on various occasions because she was in the school band, young Patsy took up the trumpet so that she, too, could share in the fun.
-Patsy Torres joined the school's band as their trumpet player and then formed a group with her sister called Blue Harmony. {Wellington |2013 |p=26} She graduated from Thomas Jefferson High School She played the trumpet while someone else sang.
+Her role model was her grandfather, William Torres, whom she hoped to emulate by becoming a physician.
+Seeing her little sister — who played the saxophone — get out of class on various occasions because she was in the school band, she took up the trumpet.
+Torres joined the school's band as their trumpet player and then formed a group with her sister called Blue Harmony. {Wellington |2013 |p=26} She graduated from Thomas Jefferson High School She played the trumpet while someone else sang.
 Torres continued Blue Harmony with the hopes of raising enough money to attend college and become a pediatrician.
 Though the members changed after graduation, the Blue Harmony band survived and started playing for money.
 But the trumpeter was told that the new keyboard the group had acquired made the horns obsolete and that she could stay only if she could sing.
 So she did.
-“And six months later I was discovered,” she says. “ We were performing at a wedding, and I sang just one song, the only one I knew, but this record producer who heard me didn’t know that.
+“And six months later I was discovered,” she says. “ We were performing at a wedding, and I sang just one song, the only one I knew, but this record producer who heard me didn't know that.
 He took us into the studio, and we won a recording contract.” {Wellington |2013 |p=26} The record producer was Albert Esquivel, who signed Blue Harmony in 1980.
 The group recorded their first album with production handled by Manny Guerra.
 Torres was also influenced by Laura Canales, who was instrumental in providing opportunities for women participation in Tejano music.
 The two eventually toured together and formed a bond, with Canales jokingly referring to Torres as the "Chicana Madonna" because of her costume designs.The single "Mi Casa Esta Vacia" provided Blue Harmony with moderate success.
 In 1982, the group disbanded and Torres formed the Patsy Torres Band.